What's the Minimum Credit Score Needed for Approval?

 If you have been timely in paying bills in the past, your score will likely be in the good to excellent range.
 A late payment that occurred sometime in the past shouldn't hurt your score significantly, but a habit of missing payments or bankruptcy does a great deal of damage.
 In addition, this information will stay on your record for at least six years.

-If you have had some trouble in the past, don’t worry, though.
-There are ways to rebuild your credit discussed below.
+If you have had some trouble in the past, don't worry.
+There are ways to rebuild your credit discussed in our resources.

 What's the Minimum Score to Get Approved in Canada?

-There are many things you can do to improve your credit score.
-Some simple steps include paying down debt, limiting unsecured credit, and always paying your bills on time.
+There are many things you can do to improve your credit score:

-Check your credit report for mistakes or possible fraud.
-If you find any inaccuracies, report them and get them corrected.
+Review your credit report for mistakes or fraud and get them corrected.

 A secured credit card is a simple way to establish good credit.
-This type of card is like any other, except you must put up some money as collateral to ensure you make the payments.
-Then you would use it to make small purchases each month and pay the card off in full and on time.
+Use it to make small purchases each month and pay the card off in full and on time.
 In six to twelve months, you will have established a good record of payments which should raise your score.

 Let Us Help You Find the Best Loan